Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Covert Communication Design without Willie's instantaneous CSI

-In the following, we present the optimal solution to the optimization problem (P5.1) by considering three possible types of the amplitude regulator to be adapted in the IRS, i.e., different constraints on the IRS's amplitude coefficients in three practical scenarios.
+Substituting \eqref{Sp2_7} into (P5) and performing the root operation on the objective function \eqref{PF5a}, we have In the following, we present the optimal solution to the optimization problem (P5.1) by considering three possible types of the amplitude regulator to be adapted in the IRS, i.e., different constraints on the IRS's amplitude coefficients in three practical scenarios.

 In this scenarios, $\bm{\rho}$ is fixed to be $1$, which means that only the phase shifts in the IRS can be controlled.
 Then, in the problem (P5.1), only Alice's transmit power need to be determined, of which the optimal value is given by